Marc-cn/sdv-security-privacy-elicitation/README.md

 If you use this survey, please cite the associated paper (https://arxiv.org/abs/2411.10612).

 ## Anonymity
-Only survey questions are published.
+Only elicitation questions are published.
 No personal data or responses are shared.